Food Safety

 Here's the kicker: hot water doesn't make this process more effective.
 Studies have shown the temperature of the water you use to wash your hands doesn't matter.
 The CDC recommends using “warm or cold" water for handwashing.

-Skipping the Soap
+Skipping the soap

 Water alone isn’t enough to eliminate all the germs on your hands.
 Soap penetrates and dissolves all the dirt, grime, and grease on your hands, allowing you to rinse pathogens away.
 It can also help water spread evenly on your hands, making handwashing more effective.